 Pennsylvania is one of just two states (New York is the other) that fail to recognize CRNAs in some form.
 Because there is no definition for “certified registered nurse anesthetist” under the state’s Professional Nursing Law, CRNAs are recognized only as registered nurses (RNs), not as CRNAs.
 With a new legislative session underway, we will continue to work in a bipartisan manner with the legislature on developing measures to finally and formally recognize nurse anesthetists as “CRNAs” under Pennsylvania statute.
 To summarize the current legislation:

 You can read the latest PANA fact sheet about both measures HERE, or hear them discussed in our videos.
 These professional designation bills are simple, non-controversial title recognition measures and deserve legislative support.

-Sign up to stay informed of the latest news on the upcoming 2021-2022 legislative session.
+Sign up to stay informed of the latest news during the 2021-2022 legislative session.

 Groups that support title recognition for CRNAs in Pennsylvania: